Summary

 Some substances like plants or diluted solutions may not be suitable for testing.

-Pill testing gives people a safe space to ask questions and get help without judgment.
-It helps people understand the risks and make informed decisions around drug use.
+Pill testing gives people a safe space to ask questions and get help without judgement.
+It helps people understand the risks and make informed decisions around their intended drug use.

 Pill testing doesn't promote drug use.
 It's about giving people the facts so they can make informed choices and reduce potential harm.